dawgdevv/fb-v1-React-Node-Test_Nishant_assigment/README.md

 # Test

-Check solution.md for what i have done to ensure i achive all the test cases.
+Check SOLUTION.md for deatiles of how i implemented the solution of the test's.

-1. Display time zone on top bar.(completed )
+1. Display time zone on top bar.(completed ✅ )
-2. When create new Employee, display form validation message(under each field) instead of alert if some fields are empty(completed)
+2. When create new Employee, display form validation message(under each field) instead of alert if some fields are empty(completed ✅ )
-3. Add client button and modal.(completed)
+3. Add client button and modal.(completed ✅ )
-4. Add client edit feature.(completed)
+4. Add client edit feature.(completed ✅ )

 ## Required: